tochsner/phylodata/website/src/lib/docs/java_metadata.md

 }
 ```

-?> `getAllFiles` returns all files, including preview files and files that haven't been downloaded. `getFiles` and and alike only return the files that have been downloaded and respect the preview preferences.
+?> `getAllFiles` returns all files, including preview files and files that haven't been downloaded. `getFiles` and alike only return the files that have been downloaded and respect the preview preferences.

 ## Sample metadata